west757/PayLES/README.md

 add unit tests and edge case tests for core logic, or flask's test client for route testing update readme

-implement CSRF using Flask-WTF, maybe restructure forms first
+implement CSRF using Flask-WTF, restructure forms first

 minify style.css and script.js when pushed into a production environment